 The third show of the Masquers season, the award winning musical comedy Something Rotten! will be lead by Lisa Heili.
 Another veteran director of four Masquers shows, Sound of Music, Shrek the Musical, The Great Gatsby, and Wait Until Dark, Lisa has also directed shows for Treehouse Theater and the Forst Inn.

 Both directors are excited to begin the process of planning for their indiviual productions.
 Serving as producer for both shows this season will be veteran producer Luan Leonardelli.
 We are very excited to have these directors on board and look forward to their visions coming to life on the stage.

 You can learn more about each show in the article below and by following the link to our 93rd season.

 The Masquers has been around since the first Community Chest fundraising event in 1931 when a few friends got together to put on a show.
 What set them apart from other performers that night is that they kept putting on shows every year since.

 The Masquers seasons consisted of two to four shows every year making them one of the oldest continuously operating community theater groups in the state.
 "The show must go on" seemed to be the motto for the group as they continued to present a slate of shows each season; even during WW II.

-Now that we are back to the Capitol Civic Centre on "The Masquers Stage" we are proud to present our 91st Anniversary Season.
+Now that we are back to the Capitol Civic Centre on "The Masquers Stage" for the third season in a row we are proud to present our 93rd Anniversary Season.

-Boeing, Boeing will be performed March 10-12 at the Capital Civic Centre.
+Ripcord will be performed March 7-9, at the Capital Civic Centre.